This feature is in

 For a working example using Git Gateway with Netlify Identity service and Netlify CMS to let users edit site content without having accounts on GitHub or GitLab, or repository write privileges, try deploying this repository:

-After clicking the Deploy to Netlify button above, you can follow the instructions for adding Identity users to the project.
+After selecting Deploy to Netlify above, you can follow the instructions for adding Identity users to the project.
 Any Identity users you add will have access to edit site content with Netlify CMS, without a GitHub/GitLab account or access to the repository.

 That’s one example of something awesome that you can do with Git Gateway.
 To add Git Gateway to your existing web projects, check out the instructions below.